 She was decked out in designer clothes and Coach handbag and I knew she drives an expensive SUV.
 Those items shouted her priorities loud and clear.
-And they weren’t budget travel.
+She obviously was not budgeting for travel.

 I have nothing against designer clothes, fancy handbags, or schmancy cars.
 I don’t fault someone for buying a gorgeous leather couch or big screen TV for their living room.
 The latest and greatest laptop.
 The newest version of PlayStation for the kids.
 Iphones and Ipods and Ipads.
 It’s all fine…

 …if you’ve made a conscious decision to buy it.